Poetry

 The drive back from visiting my daughter's family had been a beautiful tour along winding back roads through the mountains of New Hampshire and Vermont.
 Arriving home, I had briefly greeted my husband at a waving, calling distance, honoring the possibility that I might have contracted the dreaded virus.
 Instead of chatting, however, I stopped only briefly before circling the house with my suitcase to place my hand on the brass doorknob leading to the half basement.

 That moment is seared in memory.
 As my hand touched the cool, shiny, golden orb an unexpected flood of physical, mental and emotional exhaustion saturated awareness, coupled with massive relief.
-I was home again and in a spot where there was no need to interact with
+I was home again and in a spot where there was no need to interact with another living being for several days.
+Not only was there unexpected happiness at this prospect of solitude, there was also no sense of anticipated frustration about isolating as a healthy person.

 Crossing the threshold I discovered a sanctuary.
 There was my favorite rocking chair, a small table in front of the futon couch, a folding table with an electric tea pot, herb teas and a solo place setting.
 There was also a comfortable bedroom with doors that shut and novels from